gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    a separate Payload Protocol Identifier (PPID) and SHOULD NOT reuse the PPID that they registered for running directly over SCTP.

-   Using the same PPID does not harm as long as the application can determine whether or not DTLS is used.
-However, for protocol analyzers, for example, it is much easier if a separate PPID is used.
+   Using the same PPID does no harm as DTLS/SCTP requires all user mesages being DTLS protected and knows that DTLS is used.
+However, for protocol analyzers, for example, it is much easier if a separate PPID is used and avoids different behavior from
+   {{RFC6083}}.
 This means, in particular, that there is no specific PPID for DTLS.

    Messages that are exchanged between DTLS/SCTP peers not containing ULP user messages shall use PPID=0 according to section 3.3.1 of